mmarcuccio/webpack-module-init-sample/README.md

-This sample is for https://github.com/webpack/webpack/issues/6537 It is resolved by using optimization.runtimeChunk: "single".
+This sample is for https://github.com/webpack/webpack/issues/6537

+The issue is resolved by using optimization.runtimeChunk: "single".